graezykev/ts-eslint-standard-js/steps.md

 ### Auto Format on Save

-This extension can also fix your code linting issues automatically, looks like you are running `npx eslint` on the file you're editing.
+The ESLint extension can also fix your code linting issues automatically, looks like you are running `npx eslint` on the file while you're editing it.

 Modify `.vscode/settings.json` with 3 more configurations: